perseusrealdeal/PerseusDarkMode/README.md

 # License <a name="license"></a>

-Copyright © 7530 Mikhail Zhigulin of Novosibirsk.

-Where 7530 is the year from the creation of the world according to a Slavic calendar.
+Copyright © 7530 Mikhail Zhigulin of Novosibirsk, where 7530 is the year from the creation of the world according to a Slavic calendar.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal